-Reports of sexual assault, domestic violence, dating violence, or stalking made within the primary reporting jurisdiction of the Mines Department of Public Safety will be referred to the Title IX Coordinator for review and potential investigation regardless of if the victim chooses to pursue criminal charges.
+Reports of sexual assault, domestic violence, dating violence, or stalking made within the primary reporting jurisdiction of the Mines Department of Public Safety, can be reported directly to the Mines Department of Public Safety.
+Reports will also be referred to the Title IX Coordinator for review and potential investigation regardless of if the victim chooses to pursue criminal charges.
 Names of victims of a sexual assault will only be released with the victim's consent in accordance with state law.